-When the applicant's name nears the top of the waiting list, the applicant will be notified in writing of the next scheduled pre-certification intake meeting.
-Applicants will be given a checklist of required eligibility materials, which must be brought to the intake meeting for review by Pensacola Housing staff.
+When the applicant's name nears the top of the waiting list, the applicant will be notified of this in writing of the next scheduled pre-certification intake meeting.
+Applicants will be given and provided a checklist of required eligibility materials, which must be brought to the intake meetingsubmitted for review by Pensacola Housing staff.
+The applicant will be provided 30 calendar days in which to submit the required materials.